BDC Hamburger Icon

 Yes, Nextiva offers VoIP call recording.
 The system stores all recorded calls on its secure servers for six months.
 Users can access, play and download these recordings through the company's call recording service.
 The platform also allows users to share recordings with call agents or managers via email.

-It matters that Nextiva is HIPAA-compliant because HIPAA (Health Insurance Portability and Accountability Act) compliance is essential for ensuring the privacy and security of patient health information.
+It matters that Nextiva is HIPAA-compliant because HIPAA compliance is essential for ensuring the privacy and security of patient health information.
 A HIPAA-compliant communications platform means Nextiva meets the rigorous standards required to protect sensitive patient data.
 Businesses in the healthcare industry can feel confident communicating via Nextiva's platform without compromising patient privacy.
-Using a noncompliant communications platform as a healthcare provider not only risks patient trust but can also result in significant legal penalties.
+Using a non-compliant communications platform as a healthcare provider not only risks patient trust but can also result in significant legal penalties.

 Yes, you can host a video meeting with Ooma.
-However, this feature is available only on the vendor's Pro and Pro Plus plans and is limited to four hours and 25 participants on that midtier.
+However, this feature is available only on the vendor's Pro and Pro Plus plans and is limited to four hours and 25 participants on Pro.
 The entry-level Essentials plan doesn't include video conferencing.
-Businesses with simple video conferencing needs may be better served by Nextiva’s one-to-one video calling feature, which is available at all tiers with a 45-minute time limit.
+Businesses with video conferencing needs may be better served by Nextiva’s video calling feature, which is available in all of its phone-enabled packages.

-Ooma provides a user-friendly virtual-receptionist interface featuring tabs dedicated to business operations, after-hours activities, and essential details and configurations.
+Ooma provides a user-friendly virtual receptionist interface featuring tabs dedicated to business operations, after-hours activities and essential details and configurations.
 Its virtual assistant enables users to set up a name-based dialing directory and craft personalized messages for incoming callers.
 Nextiva’s virtual receptionist tool also has an intuitive interface with the option for professional implementation.
-Business owners with limited technical experience or those who simply want to streamline the setup process may find Nextiva to be the better choice.
+Business owners with limited technical experience or those who want to streamline the setup process may find Nextiva easier to launch.

 Did you find this content helpful?